PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_00_SDG_Indicators.md

 We start of with an short introduction to formulating a problem statement based on the given domain(s) of your SDG indicator(s).
 Subsequently, we will focus on putting our new knowledge into practice by forming a research question.
 Then we will use both To create a the introduction component for your data-lab project: the conference Poster.

+## 0) Learning Objectives
+1. Enable you to research your domain
+2. Enable you to write a problem statement
+3. Enable you to wirte a research question
+4. Enable you to write an introduction

-Today we'll undertake the following activities.
+Today we'll learn how to create the following components of any DS project.
 If you exceed the estimated duration and feel like you are squeezed for time, feel free to ask us for help:
 1. Problem Statement: 3 hours
 2. Research Question: 1 hours
 3. Introduction: 2 hours